Spline Shafts: Power Transmission and Precision

 Reducing Slippage

-The precise fit between spline shafts and mating components reduces slippage, enhancing overall system reliability and performance.
+The precise fit between these shafts and mating components reduces slippage, enhancing overall system reliability and performance.

 Enhanced Torque Transmission